nhatcher/nhatcher.github.io/content/post/on-hats-and-sats.md

 Thus, you can see this post either as an exercise in recreational mathematics or as an invitation to SAT solvers.

+The post is organized as follows.
+We first introduce the Hat and state the main result.
+Then we define what SAT solvers are.
+In section 3 we describe how we use the solver in wasm and apply it to the problem of solving a Sudoku problem as a warm up exercise in the next section.
+In section 5 we explain Craig Kaplan's idea of how to use SAT solvers to tile finite regions of the plane and apply it to the Hat.
+Section 6 introduces the Turtle, a second monotile capable of tiling the plane aperiodically.
+With all those constructions we build the Spectre, from deformations of Hats and Turtles, a true chiral aperiodic monotile.
+In the last section we explain how to use the aap deployed at https://www.nhatcher.com/hats/

 # Code

 You can find all the code discussed here in [GitHub](https://github.com/nhatcher/hats).